-Creating a password protected archive is convenient if you need to send a handful of files quickly, securely and if it needs to be compatible.
-So if you're sending this to a Windows user, he or she can open it.
+Creating a password protected archive is convenient if you need to send files quickly and securely, and if the archive needs to be compatible with other operating system.
+If you send this type of archive to a Windows user, they can open it.
 If you plan on creating large archives for storage or to transport on a flash drive, I recommend using the above mentioned encrypted disk image instead.
-Creating a password protected zip is unfortunately not as easy as the above mentioned methods, it will require the use of the command line.
+Creating a password-protected zip archive is, unfortunately, not as easy as the above mentioned methods; it requires the use of the command line.

-To create a password protected .zip archive, click here and follow these steps:
+To create a password protected .zip archive, follow these steps:

 Archiving a Single File